What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • dissolves well in water;

-• suitable for diabetics, as it does not have a carbohydrate nature and does not cause insulin release, normalizing the level of glucose in the blood.
+• Suitable for diabetics, as it is not carbohydrate in nature and does not cause the release of insulin, normalizing the level of glucose in the blood.

 Stevioside contains substances that help in expectoration of sputum.
-They are called saponins (lat. sapo - soap).
-With their presence in the body, the secretion of the stomach and all glands increases, the condition of the skin improves, swelling disappears sooner.
+They are called saponins (Latin sapo - soap).
+With their presence in the body, the secretion of the stomach and all glands increases, the condition of the skin improves, and swelling disappears more quickly.
 In addition, they help a lot with inflammatory processes and improve metabolism.

-Unlike other sweeteners, stevia can be consumed for many years because it does not harm or cause side effects.
-Proof of this are numerous world studies.
+Unlike other sweeteners, stevia can be consumed for many years because it is not harmful and does not cause side effects.
+Proof of this is numerous worldwide studies.

-Stevia is used to restore work thyroid gland, as well as in the treatment of diseases such as osteochondrosis, nephritis, pancreatitis, cholecystitis, arthritis, gingivitis, periodontal disease.
+Stevia is used to restore performance thyroid gland, as well as in the treatment of diseases such as osteochondrosis, nephritis, pancreatitis, cholecystitis, arthritis, gingivitis, periodontal disease.

-Doctors recommend taking anti-inflammatory drugs with the use of stevia due to the fact that it helps protect against them. harmful effects mucous membrane of the stomach.
+Doctors recommend combining anti-inflammatory medications with stevia because it helps protect against inflammation. harmful effects gastric mucosa.

 Harm and contraindications of stevia

-I repeat that stevia, unlike sugar and other sugar substitutes, is not capable of causing any harm.
-This is what many researchers say.
+I repeat that stevia, unlike sugar and other sugar substitutes, cannot cause any harm.
+This is what many research scientists say.

 Only individual intolerance to this herb is possible.
-Caution should be taken by pregnant women and nursing mothers, as well as small children.
+Pregnant women and nursing mothers, as well as small children, should take stevia with caution.

 We all love to eat sweets.
-It even sometimes seems to someone that one cannot live without sweets.
-But common sense should not be neglected.
+Some people even sometimes feel like they can’t live without sweets.
+But don't neglect your common sense.
 Take care of yourself and your health, friends.

 Where can I get real stevia sweetener?

 I order stevia sweetener.
-This natural sweetener is a great substitute for sugar in drinks.
+This natural sweetener is an excellent substitute for sugar in drinks.
 And it lasts for a long time.
 Nature takes care of us

-To be honest, there is no limit to my delight from this honey herb.
-She really is a miracle of nature.
-As a child, I could swallow all the candies that Santa Claus brought me in one sitting.
+To be honest, there is no limit to my delight in this honey herb.
+She truly is a miracle of nature.
+As a child, I could eat all the candy Santa Claus brought me in one sitting.
 I love sweets, but now I try to stay away from them, because refined sugar (sucrose) is evil.

-It may sound harsh, but for me it is.
-Therefore, the sweet herb stevia has become for me just a Find with a capital "H".
+This may be a loud statement, but for me it is true.
+Therefore, the sweet herb stevia became for me simply a Find with a capital “N”.

 Denis Statsenko was with you.
-All HOS!
+Healthy lifestyle to everyone!
 See you

 vedizozh.ru

-Stevia: benefits and harms, reviews, medicinal properties, doctors' opinion
+Stevia: benefits and harms, reviews, medicinal properties, doctors' opinions

-The flora is rich and varied.
-In the simplest and available plants hides, often, the greatest amount of useful substances that are constantly required by a person.
-Now society prefers to be treated with chemicals and not waste time studying and collecting medicinal plants.
-But did you know that many of the expensive drugs purchased are based on natural raw materials?
+The flora is rich and diverse.
+In the simplest and available plants Often the largest amount of useful substances that a person constantly needs is hidden.
+Nowadays society prefers to be treated with chemicals and not waste time studying and collecting medicinal plants.
+But did you know that many of the expensive medicines purchased are based on natural raw materials?

 Most often, traditional medicine uses chamomile, sage, oak bark, lemon balm, mint, calendula.
-And here's another one useful plant, which is widely used alternative medicine not everyone has heard.
+And here's another one useful plant which is widely used alternative medicine, not everyone heard.

-Stevia should be familiar to people who control their weight and diabetics, because this low-calorie and naturally sweet herb can improve the taste of tea, coffee, desserts or pastries.
-And the composition of stevia deservedly allows us to call it one of the most valuable medicinal plants.
+People who control their weight and those with diabetes should be familiar with stevia, because this low-calorie and naturally sweet herb can improve the taste of tea, coffee, desserts or baked goods.
+And the composition of stevia deservedly allows it to be called one of the most valuable medicinal plants.

-This easy-to-grow plant comes from Central and South America, where stevia was used by the indigenous population for food and tea.
+This easy-to-grow plant originates from Central and South America, where stevia was used by indigenous people for food purposes and for making decoctions.
 The benefits and harms of stevia were discovered to Europeans only at the beginning of the last century.

-Stevia is a perennial plant of the Compositae family and has more than 500 varieties.
-In the wild, the plant can reach half a meter in height, and cultivated varieties of stevia grow much higher.
-Stevia has small leaves, and the grass blooms with small white flowers.
+Stevia is a perennial plant of the Asteraceae family and has more than 500 varieties.
+In the wild, the plant can reach half a meter in height, but cultivated varieties of stevia grow much taller.
+Stevia has small leaves, and the herb blooms with small white flowers.

-Stevia grows best in the fresh air, loves the sun and abundant watering.
-Grow her up personal plot will not be difficult, and stevia seeds can be bought at any specialized store.
+Stevia grows best in the fresh air; it loves sun and plenty of watering.
+Grow her on personal plot It won’t be difficult, and stevia seeds can be bought at any specialty store.

-For industrial purposes, stevia is grown in the Crimea and the Krasnodar Territory.
+For industrial purposes, stevia is grown in Crimea and the Krasnodar region.
 She is in demand in Food Industry, cosmetology, but most often stevia is used for medical purposes.
-The high content of natural steviosides, which are several hundred times sweeter than ordinary sugar, allows you to go on a diet without giving up sweets.
-Yes, and improve your health, because stevia has a beneficial effect on the pancreas, improves digestion and appetite, helps with hypertension and diabetes.
-Stevia wraps and masks based on it narrow pores, cleanse and disinfect the skin, and accelerate wound healing.
+The high content of natural steviosides, which are several hundred times sweeter than regular sugar, allows you to go on a diet without giving up sweets.
+And even improve your health, because stevia has a beneficial effect on the pancreas, improves digestion and appetite, and helps with hypertension and diabetes.
+Stevia wraps and masks based on it tighten pores, cleanse and disinfect the skin, and accelerate wound healing.

-AT traditional medicine Stevia is sold in the form of tablets, sugar-like powder, liquid syrup (stevia extract), and dried leaves.
-But most of all, fresh stevia leaves grown at home are valued.
-Their natural sweetness allows you to improve the taste of salads, desserts, drinks and even pastries or jams, because steviol glycosides retain all the benefits and are not destroyed even at temperatures up to 180 °.
+IN traditional medicine Stevia is sold in the form of tablets, sugar-like powder, liquid syrup (stevia extract), and dried leaves.
+But fresh stevia leaves grown at home are most valued.
+Their natural sweetness allows you to improve the taste of salads, desserts, drinks and even baked goods or jam, because steviol glycosides retain all their benefits and are not destroyed even at temperatures up to 180°.

-Stevia belongs to the class of the lowest-calorie foods, because 100 g of this herb contains only 18 calories!
-According to this indicator, she left behind even fresh cabbage with its 23-28 kcal.
+Stevia belongs to the class of the lowest-calorie products, because 100 g of this herb contains only 18 calories!
+According to this indicator, it left behind even fresh cabbage with its 23-28 kcal.

-By including stevia in the diet, you can not only diversify it, but also accelerate the breakdown of fats.
-So losing weight should definitely take note of this plant.
+By including stevia in your diet, you can not only diversify it, but also speed up the breakdown of fats.
+So those losing weight should definitely take note of this plant.

-The benefits of stevia are related to its unique composition.
+The benefits of stevia are associated with its unique composition.
 It contains many vitamins (riboflavin, C, B6, K, beta-carotene, a nicotinic acid) and minerals (fluorine, selenium, calcium, chromium, manganese, aluminum, phosphorus, cobalt), polysaccharides, glycosides, fiber, tannins, vegetable fats, arachidonic acid, flavonoids, essential oils ( camphor oil, limonene), pectin, amino acids and beneficial bitters.

 Stevia becomes a real salvation for people with diabetes and who cannot imagine life without sweets.
-Many manufacturers add it to diabetic products - chocolate, cookies, yogurt.
-The natural sweetness of stevia does not harm diabetics, their body responds well to this sweetener.
+Many manufacturers add it to diabetic products - chocolate, cookies, yoghurts.
+The natural sweetness of stevia does not harm diabetics; their bodies respond well to this sweetener.

 This medicinal plant has almost no prohibitions on consumption.
-As for the fresh plant, only individual intolerance to stevia can serve as a contraindication.
+As for the fresh plant, the only contraindication can be individual intolerance to stevia.
 If an allergy occurs, its consumption should be stopped.
-At the beginning of the reception, other negative reactions in the form of indigestion, bloating, gastric or intestinal disorders, dizziness, muscle pain.
-That's why you should consult your doctor before including stevia in your diet.
+At the beginning of the reception, other negative reactions in the form of indigestion, bloating, stomach or intestinal disorders, dizziness, muscle pain.
+This is why you should consult your doctor before adding stevia to your diet.

 You should not abuse stevia and add it to all dishes without exception, because reactions to excess sweet food, albeit with such a natural sweetener, can also be the most unpredictable.

-Do not forget that stevia leads to a decrease in sugar, so during its use it is necessary to constantly check its amount in the blood.
+Do not forget that stevia leads to a decrease in sugar, so while taking it you need to constantly check its amount in the blood.

-People with hypotension should also consume stevia carefully to avoid lowering their blood pressure even further.
+People with hypotension should also consume stevia carefully to avoid further decrease in blood pressure.

-If you buy stevia from a pharmacy in the form of tablets or powder, then make sure that they do not contain methanol and ethanol, which are commonly used to reduce the sweetness of the resulting stevia extract.
+If you purchase stevia at the pharmacy in the form of tablets or powder, then make sure that they do not contain methanol and ethanol, which are usually used to reduce the sweetness of the resulting stevia extract.
 Their toxic effects can harm the body.

-Stevia, or honey grass, is known as safe substitute Sahara.
-However, among folk healers, the plant is also valued for its unique medicinal properties.
-What is useful stevia and how to use it for the benefit of health and beauty?
+Stevia, or honey herb, is known as safe substitute Sahara.
+However, among folk healers the plant is also valued for its unique medicinal properties.
+What are the benefits of stevia and how to use it for the benefit of health and beauty?

 • minerals (magnesium, rutin, selenium, chromium, zinc, phosphorus, calcium, copper, potassium, etc.);